 - When John rolls out his mascots for various federal agencies, the mascot for the Bureau of Alcohol, Firearms, Tobacco, and Explosives is Bob Balaban... that is, the real Bob Balaban, standing there in a jacket and tie, looking awfully confused.
 You honestly get the impression that they hired him and then deliberately told him nothing about the gig, just to sell that reaction.

-- The sequel to his disdain for FIFA (or as he called it "FIFA II: Electric Boogaloo"), when the news hit of officials being arrested.
-To say he was gleefully and hilariously vindictive would be an understatement.
-He probably had jokes prepared YEARS in advance in case this happened.
+- The sequel to his disdain for FIFA (or as he called it "FIFA II: Electric Boogaloo"), when the news hit of FIFA officials being arrested.
+To say he was gleefully and hilariously vindictive would be an understatement; he probably had jokes prepared YEARS in advance in case this happened.

-- And the FOLLOWUP to that.
-Just two days after he ran the episode talking about arrests in the FIFA scandal Sepp Blatter, the universally hated president of FIFA, RESIGNED.
-Oliver at the time, due to the unlikelihood of Blatter leaving office, mockingly asked FIFA's sponsors to pull support in order to pressure Blatter by saying he'd wear a truly ridiculous pair of Adidas shoes, take a bite out of everything in the Dollar Menu at McDonald's (complete with humming the "I'm Loving It" jingle), and even drink a Bud Light Lime.
-So, despite the fact that there was no indication of any of those companies pulling sponsorship or that Blatter resigning was because of them, Oliver proved he was a man of his word and did ALL THREE.
-Special mention goes to the Bud Light Lime segment.
-Because while he said he'd claim it was delicious, he never said about anything he'd say before drinking it.
+- And the FOLLOWUP to that: just two days after he ran the FIFA II episode talking about the arrests in the FIFA scandal, the universally hated president of FIFA Sepp Blatter RESIGNED.
+Oliver at the time, due to the unlikelihood of Blatter leaving office, mockingly asked FIFA sponsors in the previous episode to pull support in order to pressure Blatter by saying he'd wear a truly ridiculous pair of Adidas shoes, take a bite out of everything in the Dollar Menu at McDonald's, and even drink a Bud Light Lime.
+Despite the fact that there was no indication of any of those companies pulling sponsorship or that Blatter resigning was because of them, Oliver proved he was a man of his word and did ALL THREE; Special mention goes to the Bud Light Lime segment: while he said he'd claim it was delicious, he never said about anything he'd say before drinking it.

-John:"It tastes the like the Jolly Green Giant's ejaculate.
-It tastes like the Great Gazoo pissed in a swimming pool.
-It tastes like a green Jolly Rancher fished from Mickey Rourke's mouth!"
+John: "...Bud Light Lime tastes like Jolly Green Giant's ejaculate, it tastes like the Great Gazoo urinating in a public pool or a lime Jolly Rancher fished out of Mickey Rourke's mouth!"

 - Not only did Oliver drink the bottle, he CHUGGED IT.